 ConceptDraw DIAGRAM v12 users to get installed and used while working in the ConceptDraw DIAGRAM v12 diagramming and drawing software.

 Example 1: UML Sequence Diagram — Checking Process

-This diagram was created in ConceptDraw PRO using the UML Sequence Diagram library from the Rapid UML solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the UML Sequence Diagram library from the Rapid UML solution.
 An experienced user spent 10 minutes creating this sample.

 When you want to take a well-earned break from work, a checking process needs to be performed.
 This map helps you create a formal checking process that can be used universally.

 Example 2: UML Activity Diagram — Payment Process